share this post

 This recipe may contain Amazon or other affiliate links.
 As an Amazon Associate I earn from qualifying purchases.

-These Keto Chocolate Chip Cookies with chocolate chips are the most, easy, softest, melt-in-your-mouth almond flour cookies with crispy edges and filled with crunchy chocolate chips.
+These Keto Chocolate Chip Cookies are the most, easy, softest, melt-in-your-mouth almond flour cookies with crispy edges and filled with crunchy chocolate chips.

-A keto chocolate chip cookie with lots of other cookies around.
+A keto chocolate chip cookie with other cookies around.

 This recipe is simple and healthy, but it’s also: